BalaDhinesh/Accelerating_Standard_and_Modified_AES128/README.md

 ![image](https://user-images.githubusercontent.com/64090461/145546650-c3f96bbc-d0d3-4e3e-bcc2-fc3c78460552.png)

-From this grpah, we also compute the average Avalnche effect for each of the algorithm and the results are as follows,
+From this grpah, we also compute the average Avalanche effect for each of the algorithm and the results are as follows,

 | Method | Avalanche Effect |
 | :---: | :---: |